 Q. How can I authenticate my proxy device with AWS IoT?

 AWS IoT uses the Amazon Cognito service to authenticate mobile devices with cloud services.
-However, you can also use X.509 certificates that are supported by Amazon FreeRTOS mobile SDKs to authenticate your proxy device with AWS IoT.
+However, you can also use X.509 certificates that are supported by FreeRTOS mobile SDKs to authenticate your proxy device with AWS IoT.

-Amazon FreeRTOS and AWS IoT Device Management
+FreeRTOS and AWS IoT Device Management

 Q. How do I update my devices with new firmware?

-You can use the over-the-air (OTA) update feature of Amazon FreeRTOS.
-Within the AWS IoT Device Management console, all you need to do is provide a firmware image, select the devices to update, select a code signing method, and create the Amazon FreeRTOS OTA job update.
-For more information on the OTA update feature and code signing, refer to the Amazon FreeRTOS user guide.
+You can use the over-the-air (OTA) update feature of FreeRTOS.
+Within the AWS IoT Device Management console, all you need to do is provide a firmware image, select the devices to update, select a code signing method, and create the FreeRTOS OTA job update.
+For more information on the OTA update feature and code signing, refer to the FreeRTOS user guide.

 Q. What is code signing?

-Code signing enables developers to confirm the integrity and origin of firmware images scheduled for OTA deployment to Amazon FreeRTOS devices.
+Code signing enables developers to confirm the integrity and origin of firmware images scheduled for over-the-air (OTA) deployment to FreeRTOS devices.
 The process confirms the integrity of firmware images using a cryptographic hash that validates that the code has not been altered or corrupted since it was signed.
 The process also uses public-key cryptography to sign these images with proof of origin that can be validated on the device.
-Using the integrated Amazon FreeRTOS OTA update device job within the AWS IoT Device Management console, developers can upload a new firmware image, sign that image, and deliver it to a group of devices in the field.
+Using the integrated FreeRTOS OTA update device job within the AWS IoT Device Management console, developers can upload a new firmware image, sign that image, and deliver it to a group of devices in the field.
 Those devices will validate the signature upon download and only install trusted code.
 Customers can use IAM to provide fine-grained access controls to signing tools, so only designated developers can sign and schedule new firmware updates.

 Q. Do I have to use code signing?

-Q. What hardware supports OTA?
+Q. What hardware supports over-the-air (OTA)?

-Amazon FreeRTOS uses a standard application interface, called PKCS #11, for encryption, digital signatures, and cryptographic object management.
+FreeRTOS uses a standard application interface, called PKCS #11, for encryption, digital signatures, and cryptographic object management.
 Cryptographic objects are kept either in dedicated storage or in the flash memory of the main microcontroller if dedicated storage is not available.
 If your device requires data encryption at rest, we recommend that you use dedicated cryptographic hardware to protect your encryption keys.
 Use the PKCS #11 API to access keys and encrypt and decrypt application data.